bodowinter/iconicity_ratings/README.md

 # Iconicity ratings for 14,000+ English words

-This repository contains all the main scripts and data that are needed to reproduce the analysis that we report for the iconicity ratings.
+This repository contains all the main scripts and data that are needed to reproduce the analysis that we report for the iconicity ratings in the following paper:

+Winter, Bodo, Gary Lupyan, Lynn K. Perry, Mark Dingemanse, and Marcus Perlman.
+“Iconicity Ratings for 14,000+ English Words.”
+Behavior Research Methods, April 20, 2023. https://doi.org/10.3758/s13428-023-02112-6.

 For all analyses using our iconicity ratings, we recommend using the `iconicity_ratings_cleaned.csv` file in the `ratings` folder.
 This contains the files that are processed.